jdrichardsappacad/fullstack-project-dashboard-starter/frontend/frontend.md

 You will now be able to make fetch calls to your backend using a relative path.

-### Routes
+### Phase 1: Routes

-Now create routes and paths for the components that have already been included.
+Create routes and paths for the components that have already been included.

-You want your Navigation to always render at the top of the screen.
-You want the Product Component or the `CreateProduct` Component to render based on your link choice in the Navbar.
+- You want your Navigation to always render at the top of the screen.
+- You want the Product component or the `CreateProduct` component to render based on your link choice in the Navbar.

-Go to the Navigation Component.
+Go to the Navigation component.
 Create a `ul` with 2 `li`s.
 Each `li` should contain a Navlink.
 The first `li` should have a `Navlink` for the url `'/'` which leads to the **Products** component.
-The second `li` should have a `NavLink` for the url `/create` which is for the **CreateProduct** component
+The second `li` should have a
+`NavLink` for the url `/create` which is for the **CreateProduct** component

 Now go to your `App.js` and set up the routes for these Navlinks.
 Remove the default code but leave the Fragments.
-Add your Navigation component to the jsx.
+Add your Navigation component to the JSX.
-Beneath the Navigation component create the routes for the Products and `CreateProduct` components.
+Beneath the Navigation component, create the routes for the Products and `CreateProduct` components.
 Make sure the route for the Products component is an exact path.

 Test your links in the browser.
 You should now be able to click on each option in the Navbar and see the page render the corresponding component.

-### Store
+### Phase 2: Store

 In the `products.js` file of your store directory, create a `productReducer` with an empty object as the `initialState`.